BryanBerger98/personal-conventions/eslint/react-rules.md

 [<= Back](../README.md)

-The following `javascript` should be set into the `.eslintrc.cjs` file:
+The following `javascript` code should be set into the `.eslintrc.cjs` file:

 ```js
 module.exports = {